-Figure 1: SIP-DECT Architecture Overview - OMM Running on RFP
+Figure 1: SIP-DECT Architecture Overview - OMM and EM running on RFP

-Figure 2: SIP-DECT Architecture Overview - OMM Running on Linux Server
+Figure 2: SIP-DECT Architecture Overview - OMM and EM running on Linux Server

 The base station provides the lower layer DECT interface and acts as a DECT / RTP media gateway.
 It is also the platform to host the OMM.
 The bases station's OS is a proprietary embedded Linux®, which has been hardened by removal of unnecessary components on a proprietary hardware.